 Students at UC San Diego are curious about the world around them and eager to make a difference.
 Both academically exceptional and socially conscious, our undergraduate and graduate scholars set the bar high.
 They travel the world on service learning trips to improve public health and sustainability; they develop exciting entrepreneurial ideas and launch companies; and they work alongside faculty members on diverse research projects, from civic engagement to ocean aerosols and materials inspired by nature.

-Total number of undergraduate students (Fall 2017)
+Total number of all undergraduate matriculated students (Fall 2020)

 Graduate and Professional Students